How OpenStack nova-scheduler works

-Recently, while working, I came across many OpenStack nova code reviews, so I decided to write a few articles to document how nova works.
-The first article will start with the nova-scheduler component.
-It will guide readers through the code level to understand how the conductor calls the scheduler, and how the scheduler determines the selection process.
+Recently, I've been reviewing a lot of OpenStack nova code for work-related reasons, so I decided to write a series of articles to document how nova works.
+This first post will start with the nova-scheduler component.
+I will guide readers through the code level to understand how the conductor calls the scheduler and how the scheduler's decision-making process works.

-nova-scheduler is designed as a plugin-based scheduler, allowing users to customize their own scheduler drivers based on their specific requirements.
-By default, nova uses the filter scheduler provided within its own codebase.
-Filter Scheduler。
+nova-scheduler is designed as a plugin-based scheduler, allowing users to write their own scheduler drivers according to their needs.
+By default, nova enables the one provided within its own codebase: Filter Scheduler

-The working principle of the Filter Scheduler is quite straightforward.
-It passes all hosts through a series of "filters."
-Hosts that do not meet the filter conditions are removed, while those that pass move on to the final selection pool.
-These surviving hosts then undergo weighing to determine priority, and finally, one host is randomly selected from the top few to host the new VM.
-A simple flowchart can be found in the official documentation:
+The operating principle of the Filter scheduler is very simple.
+Essentially, all hosts pass through a series of 'filters'.
+If a host doesn't meet the filter criteria, it is excluded; if it does, it passes through to the final selection pool.
+These filtered hosts are then ranked via weighing, and one host is randomly selected from the top candidates to host the VM.
+For a simple workflow, you can refer to the diagram in the official documentation:

-OpenStack provides some built-inCommon Filters, and users can also create and use their own custom filters based on their needs.Weigher There are also some commonly used ones, and users can develop their own as needed.
+OpenStack itself provides severalCommonly used filters, and you can also write and enable custom filters in the configuration based on your specific needs.Weigher similarly provides some commonly used ones, and you can also write your own as needed.

 What methods does the nova-scheduler driver have?

-We can explore Nova-Scheduler Driver Base Class found four methods in:
+We can see from Nova-scheduler Driver Base Class contains four methods:

 __init__

-The init method's name clearly indicates initialization of this class, where you obtain the host manager and service group API as two object instances.
+As the name suggests, init is for initializing this class, helping you obtain the host manager and service group API objects.

 hosts_up

-hosts_up will return a list containing hosts that are running services or topics.
+The hosts_up method returns a list of hosts that are running a service or topic.

-select_destinations is the core of the entire scheduler; the logic for selecting hosts is implemented in this method. nova-conductor calls this method when scheduling an instance.
+`select_destinations` is the essence of the entire scheduler; the logic for selecting a host is implemented within this method. `nova-conductor` calls this method when scheduling an instance.

-Currently, most internal tasks in nova are handled by the conductor.
-From the conductor manager's code, we can find a responsible component. schedule instance function:
+Currently, most internal tasks in Nova are handled by the conductor.
+From the conductor manager code, we can find a function responsible for scheduling instances.

 def _schedule_instances(self, context, request_spec,